The Activity Group 4 "Towards sustainable modern wood energy development"

 Event hosted by IEA Bioenergy, GBEP and GIZ, in collaboration with IRENA and ETA Florence.

-This was the second in a series of dialogues that began in Bonn in December 2018 (see below) on the relevance and opportunity of sustainable wood energy production and use as a contribution to forest landscape restoration (FLR).
+This was the second in a series of dialogue that began in Bonn in December 2018 (see below) on the relevance and opportunity of sustainable wood energy production and use as a contribution to forest landscape restoration (FLR).

 GBEP Activity Group 4 - GBEP Side Event at the Global Landscape Forum on "Contribution of a sustainable wood energy production approach to Forest Landscape Restoration in Sub-Saharan Africa" - Bonn, 1-2 December 2018